MichaelCode1/Edelbaum-Approximation/README.md

 # Edelbaum-Approximation

-Purpose: calculate fuel consumption for low thrust orbit transfer.
+Purpose: calculate fuel consumption for low thrust orbit transfer for a starlink satallite.

 Project currently in progress.